jkarthic-akamai/ABR-Broadcaster/API.md

 - Stop an encoding instance
 - Get status of all running instances

 This section will cover usage of these APIs with examples.
+In all the examples `172.24.50.1` is used as the IP address of ABR Broadcaster.
+Replace `172.24.50.1` with the actual IP address of the ABR Broadcaster, as per your network setup.

 # Encoder Configuration